Classifying group actions on hyperbolic spaces: Isotropic weakly hyperbolic groups.

 As a corollary of Proposition \ref{Prop:qm}, we obtain the result about uniformly perfect groups stated in the introduction.

 \begin{proof}[Proof of Proposition \ref{Prop:UP}] Let $G$ be a weakly hyperbolic group.
-It is easy to see that every quasi-morphism $G\to \RR$ is uniformly bounded on the set of all commutators.
-Therefore, a uniformly perfect group $G$ has no unbounded quasi-morphisms and thus cannot be anisotropic by Proposition \ref{Prop:qm}.
+It is easy to derive from the definition that every quasi-morphism $G\to \RR$ is uniformly bounded on the set of all commutators.
+Therefore, a uniformly perfect group $G$ has no unbounded quasi-morphisms.
+Further, it is straightforward to see that $\dim\widetilde{QH(G)}<\infty$ for every boundedly generated group $G$ (see, for example, \cite[Proposition 5]{Kot}).
+Thus, a uniformly perfect or boundedly generated group cannot be anisotropic by Proposition \ref{Prop:qm}. \end{proof}

+In particular, Proposition \ref{Prop:UP} allows us to classify all isotropic groups of the form $SL_2(R)$, where $R$ is a ring of algebraic numbers or a subfield of $\CC$.
+As we explained above, $SL_2(R)$ is weakly hyperbolic for any subring $R$ of $\CC$.

-The claim about isotropy of $SL_2(F)$ follows immediately from the well-known fact that $SL_2(F)$ is uniformly perfect.
-Indeed, it is not difficult to show that every element of $SL_2(F)$ is a product of at most $4$ elementary matrices of the form $\left( \right)$ or $\left( \right)$, and every such matrix is a commutator unless $|F|=2$ or $3$. \end{proof}
+\begin{proof}[Proof of Corollary \ref{Cor:SL2}] (a) The claim about isotropy of $SL_2(F)$ for a subfield $F\subseteq \CC$ follows immediately from the well-known fact that $SL_2(F)$ is uniformly perfect.
+Indeed, it is not difficult to show that every element of $SL_2(F)$ is a product of at most $4$ elementary matrices of the form $\left( \right)$ or $\left( \right)$, and every such matrix is a commutator unless $|F|=2$ or $3$.
+Thus, Proposition \ref{Prop:UP} applies.